 Each capstone option requires the specified number of graduate LITR courses.
-Coursework-Comprehensive Examination Option: at least 27 of the 36 coursework hours must be graduate LITR (5000level) courses.
+Coursework-Comprehensive Examination Option: at least 27 of the 36 coursework hours must be graduate LITR (5000-level) courses.
 Thesis Option: at least 24 of the 30 coursework hours must be graduate LITR (5000-level) courses.
 All non-LITR courses must be approved in advance by a student's faculty adviser and support an intellectually coherent plan of study, or they will not count toward the hours required for the M.A.
 Undergraduate courses (4000-level and lower) will not count toward the M.A.
 Students interested in completing an Independent Study (LITR 5939) should consult with program faculty about opportunities for such work.
+Students are not permitted to register for either capstone option until they have cleared all Incompletes.